alexpop848/Angular-Grocery-List-Project/README.md

 Demo video: https://www.youtube.com/watch?v=Z8M64Ett8XQ&ab_channel=Backpacker

-Project is under construction.

-Implemented so far: <br>
+Features implemented so far:
--user interface <br>
+-responsive user interface
--routing <br>
+-routing
--functions to let the user add, delete and edit items <br>
--functions to let the user add, delete and edit lists <br>
--added Firestore Cloud to the project in order to save the lists.
+-functions to let the user add, delete and edit items -functions to let the user add, delete and edit lists -added Firestore Cloud to the project in order to save the lists.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.